chandrasekhar-devops/docker-notes-and-examples/notes/01-introduction.md

 - ✅ Saves infrastructure costs compared to VMs

 ---
+# 🐳 Docker

+## What is Docker?
+- **Docker** is a free and open-source software/tool.
+- It is used for **Containerization** → allows us to run applications in **any machine** without worrying about environment setup.

+---

+## What is a Container?
+- A **Container** = **Application Code + Application Dependencies**
+- Docker ensures all dependencies required by the app are included inside the container.
+- This removes the need to manually install dependencies on every system.

+---

+## Why is Docker Important?

+### 🔹 Portability
+- Normally, applications fail to run across different environments due to version mismatches or missing dependencies.
+- With Docker, the **application + dependencies are packaged together**.
+- This means the same container can run on:
+  - Developer’s laptop
+  - Testing environment
+  - Production servers
+  - Cloud platforms (AWS, Azure, GCP, etc.)

+➡️ **Build Once, Run Anywhere**

+### 🔹 Other Benefits
+- Consistent environments across **DEV → SIT → UAT → PROD**
+- Eliminates the “Works on my machine” issue
+- Lightweight compared to Virtual Machines
+- Faster deployments and easy scaling

+---

 # 🌟 Final Takeaway
 Without Docker → You manually install **Java, MySQL, Angular, Tomcat** on every environment (error-prone).